Large Language Models Could Be Rote Learners: Experiments

 \textbf{Evaluation}.
-With commercial LLMs, we evaluate model performance by extracting answers with regular expressions.
-For open-source LLMs, we access the output probability of the first generated token (\eg option IDs A/B/C/D) to obtain a quantitative performance result.
+With commercial LLMs, we evaluate model performance by extracting predicted answers with regular expressions on MCQs.
+For open-source models, we access the output probability of the first generated token (\ie corresponding to multiple-choice option IDs A/B/C/D) to compute quantitative performance metric for MCQs.
+For OEQs, we compute the perplexity of the answer string as the capability metric, only available with the open-source LLMs.